 - In many programs, students live with host families who share meals with them, introduce them to local customs, and provide a sense of belonging.

 - During their time abroad, Holy Cross students tackle an Independent Cultural Immersion Project (ICIP), which gives them the opportunity to explore the culture of their host country in depth.

 The educational advantages of study abroad — and its effect on students’ personal growth — are profound.
 Participants develop greater levels of self-confidence and independence, grow their capacity to connect with people of diverse backgrounds and beliefs, and gain newfound perspective on their home country as well.
 Holy Cross also maintains close ties with our partner institutions to help ensure that students’ international learning experiences integrate with our curriculum.
 Students studying abroad advance their majors, minors, and concentrations, and continue to fulfill Holy Cross common area requirements.

 Ready to take your foreign language skills to the next level?

-We offer intensive study abroad programs in Chinese, French, German, Italian, Russian, and Spanish.
+We offer intensive study abroad programs in Chinese Studies, French and Francophone Studies, German Studies, Italian Studies, Russian Studies, and Spanish.